|

 Tapes - Mainly Filament Tapes and hinge tape, Covering material, Motor, prop,

 battery, esc, rx, two micro servos.
+Construction:

 Darwin has out done himself.
 He has some really neat design ideas built into

+these nice kits which are also nicely priced besides.
 This plane builds up fast, especially if you have some experience with EPP foam models.
+As with all EPP models, construction consists of bonding in any spars or stiffeners,

 spraying the EPP with 3M77 adhesive and then placing layers of filament tape and final